brian-beeler/privoxy-pilot-macos/README.md

     `cp /usr/local/etc/privoxy/config /usr/local/etc/privoxy/config.bak`

-    Or you can run the above commands from a single line:

-    `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/brian-beeler/privoxy-pilot-macos/main/privoxy-shared-setup.sh)"`

     "**config.original**" is your Privoxy config file as installed

     "**config**" is your Privoxy config file as installed with the addition of "listen-address" to allow for local area network connections